PokéPark 2: Wonders Beyond

 PokéPark 2: Wonders Beyond, released in Japan as is a Pokémon spin-off video game for Wii developed by Creatures Inc. and published by The Pokémon Company and Nintendo.
 It was released in Japan on November 12, 2011, in North America on February 27, 2012, in Europe on March 23, 2012, and in Australia on March 29, 2012.

 It is the sequel to PokéPark Wii: Pikachu's Adventure.
-In PokéPark 2, Pikachu journeys to a new PokéPark with his best friend Piplup and must save Poképark from the looming threat of Wish Park.
+In PokéPark 2, Pikachu journeys to a new PokéPark with his best friend Piplup and must save PokéPark from the looming threat of Wish Park.

 Gameplay

-PokéPark 2: Wonders Beyond is primarily singleplayer, with the exception of the attraction minigames which feature multiplayer capabilities for up to four people.
+PokéPark 2: Wonders Beyond is primarily single-player, with the exception of the attraction minigames which feature multiplayer capabilities for up to four players.
 The player uses one of four Pokémon available, Pikachu, Oshawott, Snivy, and Tepig, and can switch them out at will; each Pokémon has their own special abilities.
-Various Pokémon encountered throughout the game will challenge the player to a handful of games.
+Various Pokémon encountered throughout the game challenge the player in a variety of games.
 In chase mode, the player must tag the opponent within a time limit.
 In battle mode, the player must defeat their opponent in combat.
 Other Pokémon will sometimes offer other challenges such as quizzes or hide-and-seek.
 Upon defeating an opponent, they will typically befriend the player and be added to the 'Pal Pad', which lists information about all the Pokémon in the game, and will aid the player in opening the Poster Portals which serve as the entrances to Wish Park, the location of the main antagonists of the game.